Notice of Privacy Practices of Protected Health Information

 We may ask that a narrative of that information be provided rather than copies.
 However, if you do not agree to our request, we will provide copies.

 We can refuse to provide some of the information you ask to inspect or ask to be copied for the following reasons:

 - The information reveals the identity of a person who provided information under a promise of confidentiality.

 - The information is subject to the Clinical Laboratory Improvements Amendments of 1988.

 - The information has been compiled in anticipation of litigation.

-We can refuse to provide access to or copies of some information for other reasons, provided that we arrange for a review of our decision on your request.
+We can refuse to provide access to or copies of some information for other reasons if we arrange for a review of our decision on your request.
 Any such review will be made by another licensed health care provider who was not involved in the prior decision to deny access.

-Texas law requires us to be ready to provide copies or a narrative within 15 days of your request.
+Texas law requires us to provide copies or a narrative within 15 days of your request.
 We will inform you when the records are ready or if we believe access should be limited.
 If we deny access, we will inform you in writing.

-- The information wasn’t created by this practice or the physicians in this practice.
+- The information was not created by this practice or the physicians in this practice.